Memnoc/rust_neural_network_sample/README.md

 In simple terms:

 1. **Forward propagation**: Matrix multiplications and activation functions transform inputs into predictions
-2. **Backpropagation**: Calculating gradients (derivatives) to adjust weights based on prediction errors
+2. **Back-propagation**: Calculating gradients (derivatives) to adjust weights based on prediction errors
 3. **Gradient descent**: The process of incrementally updating weights to minimize errors

 The matrices in your code represent the following: